 The five modalities

-Mix them freely in one app — they share the same QUIC connection, auth, and relay underneath.
-The substrate (raw MoQT) is always available too; see Realtime Tracks.
+Each SDK exposes the same five modalities as separate sub-imports: You can mix the modalities in one app.
+They share the same QUIC connection, auth, and relay.
+The substrate (raw MoQT) is always available.
+See Realtime Tracks.

 Common shape

-The publication / subscription handles wrap the underlying MoQT track — they auto-reconnect, replay subscribes on reconnect, and surface backpressure if the relay falls behind.
+Every modality client follows the same shape: The publication and subscription handles wrap the underlying MoQT track.
+The handles reconnect automatically and replay subscribes on reconnect.
+The handles show backpressure if the relay falls behind.

 Realtime tracks (the substrate)